KamilSkubis/binance-downloader/readme.md

         );
 ```

 This is all for setting up database.
 Now download compiled jars from build *page*.
+In settings file you have to fill several options:
+- Timeframe and kline_limit which is amount of bars you want to download.
+- Database settings:
+  - url to database : fill `[your schema name] ` which schema that you created in previours step.
+  - login and password to database.

-# How you can use this application
+# How to start this app
-By default, this app is using following settings to connect to MySQL database